Frank Wheaton: Postbellum career and life

-In 1896 Wheaton was elected as an Honorary Companion in the Pennsylvania Commandery of the Military Order of Foreign Wars.
+In 1896, Wheaton was elected as an Honorary Companion in the Pennsylvania Commandery of the Military Order of Foreign Wars.

-After the retirement of Major General Thomas H. Ruger, Wheaton was promoted to major general in the Regular Army on April 3, 1897 and was mandatorily retired one month later on his 64th birthday on May 8.
+After the retirement of Major General Thomas H. Ruger, Wheaton was promoted to major general in the Regular Army on April 3, 1897, and was mandatorily retired one month later on his 64th birthday on May 8.

 Post-military life

 After his retirement, Wheaton left to spend two years in Europe.
-He gave a speech at a Thanksgiving dinner in Berlin, Germany in 1898 which he used as a platform to encourage the U.S. Congress to support a stronger military which reflected the greatness of the United States.
+He gave a speech at a Thanksgiving dinner in Berlin, Germany in 1898, which he used as a platform to encourage the U.S. Congress to support a stronger military that would reflect the greatness of the United States.

 Wheaton died in Washington, D.C., of a brain hemorrhage, and was buried in Section 1, Grave 131-A of Arlington National Cemetery.
 His third wife, Maria B. Wheaton, was buried next to him in 1924 after she died in Denver, Colorado.